Must-Try Street Foods in Taiwan

 Lu Rou Fan (braised pork rice)

 This dish is prepared by snuggling a meatball inside a delicious spongy steamed skin, then fried and drenched in gravy.
-The filling includes mushrooms, pork and diced bamboo shoot.
+The filling includes mushrooms, pork, and diced bamboo shoots.

 Flamed grilled beef cubes

 The raw beef is grilled using a fire torch then sprinkled with rose salt seasoning, turning it into appetizing succulent beef cubes.